The best files transfer software makes it simple and easy to manage and transfer files online, both individually or

 Businesses still need employees to be able to file and share documents online, especially since collaboration has become so important, from team editing of documents and presentations, to staff and supervisor updating of time keeping spreadsheets.

 Cloud document storage has becoming an integral part of that, but not all cloud services allow for direct sharing of data with other users.

-Luckily, there are a number of providers who do allow you to share files online and transfer data, giving you full control with regards to how you share.
+Luckily, there are a number of providers who do allow you to share files online and transfer data, giving you full control with regards to what and how you share.
 This means being able to set permissions to files and folders according to whether you wish to keep them private, allow read-only access, or of course allow full access for sharing and collaborative working.

-Here then are the best providers for sharing and transferring files online.
+Here then are the best files transfer software services currently available.

 For transferring large online files see our article: Best ways to share big files.

 FREE Backblaze unlimited cloud storage with every ExpressVPN purchase (opens in new tab)

 ExpressVPN (opens in new tab), TechRadar's #1 VPN provider, is offering free unlimited cloud storage courtesy of Backblaze for a whole year when you sign up for an annual VPN subscription.
 Transferring files online is even easier when you've already uploaded them to the cloud with Backblaze.